HackGT/tech-onboarding/README.md

 # HackGT Tech Onboarding

 Welcome to the HackGT tech onboarding project.
-This will serve as an introduction to TypeScript/JavaScript, Node.js, MongoDB, and React.
+This will serve as an optional part of your application as well as an introduction to TypeScript/JavaScript, Node.js, MongoDB, and React.

 This README has the following sections: